 Winter visitors in the Mt.
 Charleston area have the opportunity for all kinds of wintertime recreation!
 Snowshoeing, sledding, building snowmen, making snow angels, and winter wildlife watching are just a few of the things you can do in the winter.
-You can also go tubing or ski & snowboard at the Las Vegas Ski & Snowboard Resort in Lee Canyon.
+You can also go tubing or ski & snowboard at the Lee Canyon Ski & Snowboard Resort in Lee Canyon.

 Snowplay is often best on weekdays and during the morning on weekends.
 Traffic and parking congestion due to limited space is a frequent occurrence on weekends.